Bhatura Recipe with step-by-step pictures and recipe will guide you to make this instant restaurant-style, easy, no yeast Bhatura at home.

 3. Now add salt, baking soda, and baking powder to the dough and mix well.

-4. Add curd, warm water into the flour and knead it into a soft dough.
+4. Add curd, warm water into the flour and knead it into a soft and pliable dough.

 5. Rest the dough for 20 minutes so that it stays moist.
 This step will help the Bhatura to puff up.